Arpita-deb/Salifort_motors_HR_analytics/README.md

 3. Machine Learning Packages
    * Sci-Kit Learn - Provides functionality for a host of machine learning models and analytical tools.

+### Summary of the Exploratory Data Analaysis:
+1. The dataset doesn't contain any missing value but has 3008 duplicated values.
+We've removed those and created a new dataset df_raw with 11991 rows.

+2. In the last_evaluation column, the minimum score was 0.36, it doesn't contain the score below to 0.36.
+In the average_monthly_hours column, it has a very large standard deviation as well as the range.
+The tenure has a similar situation as the last_evaluation column, there is no data for employees who worked less than 2 years.

+3. 'left' will be our target variable.
+We realize the majority class is about 83.4% of the data set, it is moderately imbalanced (~20%).

+4. There are 10 Departments in this dataset.
+The department of Sales has the highest number of employee retention.

+5. There are 3 salary levels in this dataset.
+Majority of the left employees have a low salary level, followed by medium and high.
+When the salary level goes up, the possibility of leaving is decreased.

+6. There are some outliers in the tenure variable (probably in other variables too), but since we are going to use a Tree-based model which is less sensitive to the outliers, we are not going to remove those outliers.

+7. The employees who left the company tended to have lower satisfaction levels than the employees who stayed in the company.
+The lowest satisfaction level scores were more likely given by the employees who have left the company, but we still see numbers of stayed employees given very low satisfaction scores.

+8. The employees who left the company had a similar but an average higher score in the last performance than the employees who stayed in the company.
+Majority of the employees stayed has a evaluation higher than 0.5.
+There are some employees who have low evaluation score, still they're working in the company.
+Majority of the employees who've left have a low evaluation score between 0.45 to 0.6 But some of them have higher evaluation score as well.

+9. When the employees only have 2 projects, the possibility of turnover is the most compared to other numbers of projects.
+When the employees have 3 projects, the possibilities of turn over is smallest.
+In addition, all the employees are left when they have 7 projects.
+The chance of turn over increases as employees are tasked with more projects.

+10. In the histogram of Satisfaction Level, we saw some employees who've left the company giving higher scores of satisfaction.
+When the employees leave the company, the satisfaction level is very low, except when they have 7 projects.
+So the employees who've 7 projects were satisfied with the company but nonetheless left the company because of some other reasons.

+11. The employees who left the company had more average monthly work hours than the employees who stayed in the company.
+By checking the average_monthly_hour, we can find 96 was the minimum monthly working hour, and 310 was the maximum monthly working hour.
+149 and 156 are the most frequent monthly working hours.

+12. There is 63% of employees who worked over 176 hours/month.
+The percentage of employee who worked over 176 hours/month and left the company is around 14.56%.

+13. Working overtime can be a reason of low satisfaction level in employees and it might influence an employee's decision to leave.

+14. The employees who work in the company longer(tenure) tend to have more possibility of leaving.

+15. The employees who didn't experience an accident while at work were more likely to stay in the company.

+16. The employees who were promoted in the last 5 years were more likely to stay in the company.

+17. 'satisfaction_level' has more relationship with left, compared to other variables.
+We see the lowest satisfaction level is below 0.1, and it has a large number of employees who had the similar rate.
+Other than that, there are also a large number of the employees who had a satisfaction level higher than 0.56.

 # PA(C)E - CONSTRUCT AND EVALUATE MODEL